Welcome to Qwil Messenger.

 - Communicate to staff what Qwil that Qwil is the channel of choice.
 You now have a true alternative to WhatsApp and insecure email and all professional communications are to be done on Qwil.
 It is also your responsibility as an employer to control professional channels.
 A template email is available.

 - No need for extensive training, deploy first and let them use it.
 Enterprise Tech is usually complex.
 Well not this time.
-Most of your staff will only have 2 options - see the contact and start a conversation with them as per our short guide.
+Most of your staff will only have 2 options - see the contact and start a conversation with them.
+Share with them our guide Everything you need to know (staff) and encourage them to watch the 15 minute video.
 The key is knowing where to find help and answers, and that is our help centre.
 Every staff can also support his or her client directly.

 - Be clear what Qwil is used for with clients.
 As Qwil is a banking grade app with only verified participants, it should be "as good as" or "better" than existing channels.
 A new prospect can be invited from the first meeting with their full consent.
 Transactions limits should be as good as email and not require call backs.
 Remember, you can always increase the security or checking.
 We have given a few examples here.